sc-ventures/cloudbreak-documentation/docs/security-kerberos.md

 **Steps**

 1. In the **Create cluster** wizard, in the **Setup Network and Security** tab, check the **Enable security** option and select **Use Existing Active Directory**.
-2. Provide the following informstion:
+2. Provide the following information:

 | Field | Description |
 |---|---|